a4wilson/extreme-heat-cmip6/README.md

 ## 📖 Overview
 This repository contains the code and analysis supporting the article:

 > **Wilson, A., Lutsko, N., & Miller, A. (2025).
-Disproportionate Warming of Extreme Land Surface Temperatures in CMIP6 Models. _Geophysical Research Letters._**  (prep)
+Projections of Earth’s Hottest Surface Temperatures in CMIP6._Geophysical
+Research Letters._**  (prep)

 ### Description